-Then we found connection again and somehow found the location on Google Maps (yeah, rule number one: have offline maps of your area before the trip start).
-We returned passed Mesquite Dunes to find the hardly visible dirt road.
+Then we found the connection again and somehow found the location on Google Maps (yeah, rule number one: have offline maps of your area before the trip).
+We returned past Mesquite Dunes to find the hardly visible dirt road.

 Then we hiked a hundred yards to reach the second dry fall.
 There was no rope.
 And if I were there alone, I would not even think about it.
 It’s actually an overhanging ledge on the same height as my head.
 I almost cried there.
 But we still did it.
 There is a section of narrows right after it, and it looks nice.

 After it, there is a smooth 10′ chimney, wet.
-I didn’t even want to look on it.
+I didn’t even want to look at it.
 It seemed unpassable.
 Most of the hikers, as later turned out, rarely pass it.

-What I want to suggest you think before climbing the first two dryfalls is how will you climb them down.
+I want to suggest you think before climbing the first two dry falls, how will you climb them down.
 Because I didn’t do it.
 And the second dryfall started my panic.
-When we reached the rope and the first, I almost cried, again.
+When we reached the rope and the first, I almost cried again.